marcuz/libpynexmo/README.md

 ```

 This method call returns the message data if the message was sent successfully,
-or return Flase if there was an error.
+or raises an exception if there was an error.

 ```python
 response = sms.send_request()